 I also educate myself on mental health.
 I have self-help books.
 I take classes.
 I connect with people who struggle with the same type of disorders.
 I listen to Demi speak about mental health.
 I learn about different strategies, coping skills, beliefs etc. With the knowledge that I have, I am better able to understand my disorders and what I need to do to help myself.
 I believe education can make a huge difference.
 There are thousands of resources out there for people who want to learn more about mental health.

 Today, I feel great.
 I continue to work with counselors and continue to educate myself.
-Just graduated from the Journalism program at my local college.
-One day I hope to educate and inspire people through my writing.
+One day I hope to educate and inspire people through my writing, which is one of the reasons I took Journalism in college.
 I started this blog after I met Demi.
 I figured I can use my promise that I made to her to help others as well as myself.
 I hope that the experiences that I write about can help others in one way or another.
 I am able to use my experiences and knowledge to help other people.
 I’ve helped strangers get through rough times and that is an amazing feeling.
 If I can help one person by sharing my story, it’s all worth it to me.

 In Canada, one out of five people struggle with a mental illness.
 Many don’t get the help that they need and deserve.
 Don’t be afraid to speak up and ask for help.
 You deserve to get better and feel happy.
 I know what it’s like to be in a dark place where you feel like giving up and that there’s no hope, and it pains me to know that there are millions of people feeling like that every day.
 There is hope, even when it feels like there’s none.
 Please hang in there.
 I know it’s hard, it takes time and effort but it’s worth it.
 Recovery IS possible.
 Happiness IS possible.
 It CAN get better.
 It IS possible to get to a place in your life where you feel better.